Significant Accounting Policies

 The Company accounts for investments under the equity method of accounting if it has the ability to exercise significant influence over the operating and financial policies of an entity but does not have a controlling financial interest.
 The equity method investment is initially recorded at cost and adjusted each period for capital contributions, distributions and the Company’s share of the entity’s net income or loss as well as other comprehensive income or loss.

-For certain equity method investments, the Company records its proportionate share of income on a to three-month lag.
-Distributions of operating profits from equity method investments are reported as operating activities, while distributions in excess of operating profits are reported as investing activities in the consolidated and combined statements of cash flows under the cumulative earnings approach.
+For certain equity method investments, the Company records its proportionate share of income on a one to three-month lag.
+Distributions of operating profits from equity method investments are reported as operating activities, while distributions in excess of operating profits are reported as investing activities in the condensed consolidated and combined statements of cash flows under the cumulative earnings approach.

 Impairment of Investments